zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Open-positions-&-Schemes.rst

 -  **ÐΞV Berlin** in Kreuzberg (Berlin), Germany;
 -  **ÐΞV Amsterdam** near Museum Plein, Netherlands;
--  **Ethereum Suisse** in Zug (near Zurich), Switzerland.
+-  **Expanse Suisse** in Zug (near Zurich), Switzerland.

 Such an invitation will include travel costs, a small stipend for food costs during the time and shared accommodation.
-You will have full access to the hub resources during your stay and be free to work and relax around other members of the local ÐΞV & Ethereum communities.
+You will have full access to the hub resources during your stay and be free to work and relax around other members of the local ÐΞV & Expanse communities.

 Projects that are especially interesting to us are: - alternative implementations of the protocol in esoteric languages; - legacy-system